 Yes, we’ve all heard phrases like that once or twice.
-We’ve heard people claiming over and over again how content marketing will save your brand, propel it far above the rest and happily greet each and every curious reader it effortlessly attracts to your blog.
+We’ve heard people claiming over and over again how content marketing will save your brand.
 What more do you need than really good content?

 Well, for starters… how visual is the content you’re creating?
 Does your blog consist of text-only content with few visual pieces weaved into the sidebars?
 If so, you might not be engaging your readers as well as you think.

-People are visual, and as the Internet continues to develop, images and video are suddenly becoming key factors in effective web marketing.
+People are visual, and as the Internet continues to develop, images and video are becoming key factors in effective web marketing.
 Visual design incorporated into your content marketing strategy can make a tremendous impact on your readers.
-Graphics and videos have the ability to communicate more quickly and easily to readers, while they also reinforce the brand they represent.
+Graphics and videos have the ability to communicate more quickly and easily to readers.
+They also reinforce the brand they represent.

 Social media giants like Facebook, Twitter, YouTube, and Pinterest all enjoy the increase in engagement with their move toward a more visually appealing Internet.
 Statistics prove how much video has impacted the Internet, and the people of YouTube are raking in the earnings of an excellent strategy.

 But don’t take my word for it.
 Take your customers’ words.
 They’re rating the validity of your brand on the visual content you provide.
 According to the Stanford Persuasive Technology Lab, 46.1% of people said a company’s website design is the first criterion for discerning their credibility as a business.
 What are your readers saying about your company?

 If you happen to be one of those companies struggling with visual online content, you’re not alone.
 The Internet began as a place only big enough for text-only websites with very few images.
 Since then, it’s ballooned into spectacular, super-informational eye-candy.
 You want to be a part of that, right?

 Here are a few tips to get you started: